Clean Plate campaign

 The Clean Plate campaign is a movement initiated in 2013 to reduce food waste and ensure food security in China.
-With the initial campaign from the grass-root, it soon receives government encouragement and support.
-Aligned with Chinese leader and CCP general secretary Xi Jinping's platform of anti-corruption and instilling more discipline among party members, there were government instructions and demands to limit the government spending on social banquet, which was a big contributor of food waste.
+While the initial campaign originated from grass-roots society, it soon received government encouragement and support.
+Aligned with General Secretary of the Chinese Communist Party Xi Jinping's anti-corruption campaign and goal to instill more discipline among party members, there were government instructions and demands to limit the government spending on social banquets, which was a big contributor of food waste.
 However, other than that measure, the government mostly stayed out of the private realm with no central regulations on private practices of food waste.
-There was some local effort but most of it died out soon.
+There was some local effort, but most of it died out soon.

 On 13 January 2013, a public charity organization in Beijing launched an anti-food-waste campaign which they later referred to as the "Clean Plate" campaign.
-Initially distributing posters and flyers in restaurants and gas stations, the campaigners quickly drew the attention of state medias, who covered the event on social media, making the campaign widely recognized and followed across China in ten days.
+Initially distributing posters and flyers in restaurants and gas stations, the campaigners quickly drew the attention of state media, which covered the event on social media, making the campaign widely recognized and followed across China in ten days.
 Many saw the event as an example of the spread of public opinions and campaigns on social media in China, contemporary with the rise of internet media and smartphones.
-Some viewed the official endorsement of the campaign as not only targeting food waste in China, but also in-line with Communist Party chief Xi Jinping's anti-corruption campaign which urged cadres and government officials to stop lavish lifestyles.
+Some viewed the official endorsement of the campaign as not only targeting food waste in China, but also in line with Communist Party chief Xi Jinping's anti-corruption campaign, which urged cadres and government officials to stop lavish lifestyles.